impossible98/nest-docs/docs/overview/controllers.md

 }
 ```

-::: info HINT
+:::info HINT

 Nest CLI provides a generator (schematic) that automatically generates **all the boilerplate code** to help us avoid doing all of this, and make the developer experience much simpler.
-Read more about this feature [here](/recipes/crud-generator).
+Read more about this feature [here](../recipes/crud-generator).

 :::